 Coursework spans biology, chemistry, mathematics, and criminal justice areas, in addition to psychology and photography.
 Emphasizing practical experience, students have the opportunity to work with professionals in the field at law enforcement, military, or community agencies.
 Select students are granted internships in lieu of doing research for their Capstone project, affording the opportunity to gain hands-on experience in a crime laboratory.

-UD offers a campus-based bachelor’s degrees in criminal justice with four areas of study: criminology, criminal law, international criminal justice, crime and inequality, and social justice.
+UD offers a campus-based bachelor’s degree in criminal justice with several areas of study, including criminology, criminal law, international criminal justice, crime and inequality, and social justice.

 These majors are designed for students seeking careers in law, law enforcement, and the courts, as well as in victim service counseling, financial fraud investigations, and research.
-The graduate school offers degrees in law, criminology/criminal justice, social sciences, public administration, social work, and forensic science.
+Notably, the Department of Sociology and Criminal Justice also offers a master of arts and a doctor of philosophy degree program in both sociology and criminology.

-Also recognized as a national center of academic excellence in cyber defense by the National Security Agency and the Department of Homeland Security, the bachelor of science in computer and network security at Wilmington University allows students to specialize in areas such as digital forensics.
+Also recognized as a national center of academic excellence in cyber defense by the National Security Agency and the Department of Homeland Security, the bachelor of science in cybersecurity at Wilmington University allows students to specialize in areas such as digital forensics.
 The program is offered both online and face-to-face at the New Castle, Dover, Cumberland, Brandywine, or McGuire-Dix-Lakehurst campuses.

-The BS in computer and network security provides training in the technical skills needed to solve cybersecurity breaches as well as the “soft skills” needed to understand such problems, as well as the risks and solutions.
+The BS in cybersecurity provides training in the technical skills needed to solve cybersecurity breaches as well as the “soft skills” needed to understand such problems, as well as the risks and solutions.
 Examples of such skills are written and oral communication and critical thinking.
-Courses included in the digital forensics degree include: electronic discovery, foundations in cyber investigations, introduction to computer forensics, mobile device security and forensics, computer incident response, and network forensics.
+Courses included in the digital forensics degree include electronic discovery; foundations in cyber investigations; introduction to computer forensics; mobile device security and forensics; computer incident response; and network forensics.

 Some of the roles that graduates fulfill upon graduation with this degree are computer crime investigator, computer network defense forensic analyst, digital forensic examiner, network forensic examiner, security engineer, and ethical hacker.

-WilmU also an MS in cybersecurity-mastery of offensive security tactics program.
-This 100 percent online degree addresses topics such as cyber intelligence, cybercrime investigative principles, forensics, preservation of critical infrastructures, counter sabotage and espionage.
+Wilmington University also has an MS in cybersecurity-mastery of offensive security tactics program.
+This 100 percent online degree addresses topics such as cyber intelligence, cybercrime investigative principles, forensics, preservation of critical infrastructures, counter sabotage, and espionage.
 Program participants are assessed on their expertise in information systems prior to entrance; prerequisite courses will be required based on the individual performance on the placement exam.

 The College of Social and Behavioral Sciences offers a related undergraduate program, a bachelor of science in criminal justice, for students seeking careers in law enforcement, corrections, courts, probation, parole, private security, and related justice-oriented professions.
-Offered online or onsite, students in the criminal justice undergraduate degree program have the option of participating in a community and academic partnership (CAP) co-op experience.
-Students opting for the co-op complete a semester in a supervised educational work setting in conjunction with six credits of coursework.
-Co-op participants typically work at the same field placement for two consecutive semesters.
-Students must have completed 60 credits of coursework with a minimum GPA of 2.5 to be eligible for the CAP/Co-op program.
+Offered online or onsite, students in the criminal justice undergraduate degree program will be prepared to enter the professional workplace, grow in their current position, or continue on to graduate-level study.
+They can even get academic credit for their associate degree in criminal justice.

-Students are taught how to design sound networks, software and systems.
-Ideal candidates for UD’s MS in cybersecurity have a background in fields such as computer science, information systems or engineering.
+Students are taught how to design sound networks, software, and systems.
+Ideal candidates for UD’s MS in cybersecurity have a background in fields such as computer science, information systems, or engineering.
 The 30-credit program can be completed in two years.
-Graduates have the skills to use apply forensic tools to mitigate threats using virtual machines.
+Graduates have the skills to apply forensic tools to mitigate threats using virtual machines.

 To learn more about distance-based degrees open to students in Delaware, please visit the online forensics programs page.